 No late homeworks will be accepted.
 No makeup quizzes will be given, other than the one final makeup quiz at the end of the term.
 It is your responsibility to stay on top of things, plan ahead, and leave some wiggle room in case an unexpected emergency comes up.
-You have the option of dropping one homework score and replacing one quiz score with the makeup quiz.
+You have the option of dropping one homework score (if submitted late) and replacing one quiz score with the makeup quiz.
 If unexpected circumstances come up that cause you to miss more than one homework assignment and more than one quiz, it is suggested that you talk to me to determine the best course of action (i.e., withdrawing and retaking class versus being graded on current performance).
-No exceptions will be made to this policy.Except if something catastrophic occurs - please see me!
+No exceptions will be made to this policy.
+Except if something catastrophic occurs - please see me!

-Collaborative learning is encouraged: If you want to discuss the problems with other students, feel free to do so.
+Collaborative learning is encouraged!
+If you want to discuss the problems with other students, feel free to do so.
 Talking over the problems and reworking them when you discover that others got different answers promotes deeper understanding of concepts and gives you more practice in applying skills.
 However, each student must submit separate homeworks, and you must show your work (no photocopies or word-for-word copying).
-This is also the case for SPSS problems-you may work together to get the SPSS output, but then each person must interpret and annotate the output individually.
+This is also the case for SPSS problems - you may work together to get the SPSS output, but then each person must interpret and annotate the output individually.
+Violation of this policy will constitute cheating, and will impact your grade!